irackson/BoilerplateStore/README.md

 # <span style="color:orange">TODO</span>

-1. Buy button
+-   Shopping Cart
-2. Shopping Cart
+-   Use either jQuery or MongoDB to sort your items and display them alphabetically/by price.
-3. Use either jQuery or MongoDB to sort your items and display them alphabetically/by price.
+-   style homepage
-4. style homepage
+-   style login page
-5. style no permission / redirect with client-side js after setTimeout
+-   style no permission / redirect with client-side js after setTimeout

-** To use jQuery load the jQquery script tags into your head tags in your ejs templates.
+** To use jQuery load the jQuery script tags into your head tags in your ejs templates.
 Then add a javascript file in your public folder and link your ejs file to it using a script tag **

 # RESOURCES